Educate Yourself: Why You Need To Read Anti-Racism Books in 2022

 5. It’s an essential read for anyone who wants to be antiracist.

 If you’re committed to fighting racism, White Fragility is a must-read.

 It will help you understand your own privilege and how to be a more effective ally in the fight against racism.

 When They Call You a Terrorist: A Black Lives Matter Memoir – PATRISSE CULLORS

-Calling Black Lives Matters activisits “terrorists” has become a common practice among white racists (and our president) in an attemp to delegitimize the movement and the activists.
+Calling Black Lives Matters activists “terrorists” has become a common practice among white racists (and our former President Trump and his allies) in an attempt to delegitimize the movement and the activists.

-Cullors is a co-founer of the movement, and talks honestly what it feels like when your own country calls you a terrorist when you attempt fight racial inequalities.
+Cullors is a co-founder of the movement, and talks honestly what it feels like when your own country calls you a terrorist when you attempt fight racial inequalities.

 You Can’t Touch My Hair: And Other Things I Still Have to Explain – PHEOBE ROBINSON